matthew-a-klein/individual_project/README.md

 - Addition of durations to dates, creating a new date
 - Subtracting one date from another, to create a duration
+- Dates are declared with the syntax dd//mm//yyyy

 ### For Durations

 - Multiplication of durations by an integer, to create a new duration
 - Addition and subtraction of one duration to another, creating a new duration
+- Durations are declared by using the duration keywords
+- Keywords for second are 's', 'S', 'sec', 'Sec', 'second' and 'Second'
+- Keywords for minute are 'm', 'M', 'min', 'Min', 'minute' and 'Minute'
+- Keywords for hour are 'h', 'H', 'hour' and 'Hour'
+- Keywords for day are 'd', 'D', 'day' and 'Day'
+- Keywords for week are 'w', 'W', 'week' and 'Week'
+- Keywords for month are 'month' and 'Month'
+- Keywords for year are 'y', 'Y', 'year' and 'Year'

 ## Supported programming constructs